diegomarquez/side-scrolling-shooting-game/README.md

 	- Visual feedback if there are things missing in order to add a game-object to the scene.
 		- Flashing red or something

-	- Use stylesheets to put the canvas in the top corner in the examples
-		- remove the styling from game.js
-	- Fix Activity display so it appear in the lower corner of the canvas.
-It's not working propery in the editor when scrolling
 	- Have 4 regions
 		- canvas
 		- Right of canvas